getsentry/sentry-docs/src/collections/_documentation/learn/cli/dsym.md

 ## Symbol Maps

-If you are hiding debug symbols from Apple the debug files will not contain many useful symbols.
-In that case the sentry-cli upload will warn you that it needs BCSymbolMaps:
+If you are hiding debug symbols from Apple, the debug files will not contain many useful symbols.
+In that case, the sentry-cli upload will warn you that it needs BCSymbolMaps:

 ```bash
 $ sentry-cli upload-dif ...